Spinoza Real Estate

 Getting Started: Buying Property in Granada

 The purchase process in Granada follows the standard Spanish conveyancing procedure.
 You will need an NIE number, a Spanish bank account, and an independent lawyer.
-For non-EU nationals, property ownership in Granada can support a visa application (particularly the Non-Lucrative Visa, given Granada's lower cost of living).
+For non-EU nationals, property ownership in Granada can support a visa application.
 Our team at Spinoza Real Estate is based in Granada and covers both city and provincial properties, with full multilingual support for English, Spanish and French-speaking clients.

 Ready to find your property in Spain?